-Students deciding to withdraw from the university should initiate this process with the Office of Enrollment, Mr. David Odom at dodom@york.edu.
-If available, refunds of tuition and fees are listed in the refund policies of the academic catalog.
+Students deciding to withdraw from the university should initiate this process with the Office of Enrollment, Mrs. Roni Miller at rsmiller@york.edu If available, refunds of tuition and fees are listed in the refund policies of the academic catalog.